ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 * The comparison `a > b` yields true if and only if `b < a` yields true.
 * The comparison `a >= b` yields true if and only if `b < a` yields true or `a == b` yields true.

-##### Regular Expressions
-{: unnumbered}

-A regular-expression test yields true if and only if the value on the left-hand side of `=~` is a string value and it matches the regular expression on the right-hand side according to the semantics of {{-iregexp}}.

-The semantics of regular expressions are as defined in {{-iregexp}}.

 ##### Boolean Operators
 {: unnumbered}